Fody/Home/pages/mdsource/addin-development.source.md

 If a weaver file cannot be found, the build will fail with one of the following:

-> FodyPackaging: No NetClassic weaver found.
-BasicFodyAddin should have a Project Dependency on BasicFodyAddin.Fody.

-> FodyPackaging: No NetStandard weaver found.
+> FodyPackaging: No weaver found at [PATH].
 BasicFodyAddin should have a Project Dependency on BasicFodyAddin.Fody.

 ## Weaver Project